 Cheyenne Tyler Jacobs

-Cheyenne has been featured on numerous platforms such as MeTOO, Girl Boss, Army of Survivors, Read Poetry, Black Love Page, and End Rape On Campus.
+Cheyenne has been featured on numerous platforms, such as MeTOO, Girl Boss, Army of Survivors, Read Poetry, Black Love Page, and End Rape On Campus.
 In 2019, she founded the She Will Speak Series, created to work towards gender equity through activism and art.
 Additionally, Cheyenne gives back by providing educational scholarships for individuals looking to do social justice work within their community.
 Cheyenne was regarded as a social scholar by the GoTu and awarded the annual Crucial Point Award for her Transformational Educational Services.

-She is a proud Board of Director Member for We Are HER and SafeBAE.
+She is a proud Board of Directors Member for We Are HER and SafeBAE.
 Currently, Cheyenne resides in Atlanta, Georgia, and is continuing her work tackling the issues of racism, sexual violence, and trauma through her art and activism.

 PROMOTIONAL MATERIALS